Psilocybe cubensis: Legality

 Psilocybin and psilocin are listed as Schedule I drugs under the United Nations 1971 Convention on Psychotropic Substances.
-However, mushrooms containing psilocybin and psilocin are not illegal in some parts of the world.
-For example, in Brazil they are legal, but extractions from the mushroom containing psilocybin and psilocin remain illegal.
-In the United States, growing or possessing Psilocybe cubensis mushrooms is illegal in all states, but it is legal to possess and buy the spores for microscopy purposes.
+However, mushrooms containing psilocybin and psilocin are not unlawful in some parts of the world.
+For example, in Brazil they are legal, but extractions from the mushroom containing psilocybin and psilocin remain unlawful.
+In the United States, growing or possessing Psilocybe cubensis mushrooms is unlawful in all states, but it is legal to possess and buy the spores for microscopy purposes.
 However, Denver, Colorado, decriminalized them for those 21 and up on May 8, 2019.
 Oakland, California, followed suit, decriminalizing psilocybin-containing mushrooms as well as the peyote cactus on June 4, 2019.
 Santa Cruz, California, decriminalized naturally occurring psychedelics, including psilocybin mushrooms, on January 29, 2020.
 On November 3, 2020, the state of Oregon decriminalized possession of psilocybin mushrooms for recreational use and granted licensed practitioners permission to administer psilocybin mushrooms to individuals age 21 years and older.

-In 1978, the Florida Supreme Court ruled in Fiske vs Florida that possession of psilocybin mushrooms is not illegal, in that the mushrooms cannot be considered a "container" for psilocybin based on how the law is written, i.e., it does not specifically state that psilocybin mushrooms themselves are illegal, but that the hallucinogenic constituents in them are.
+In 1978, the Florida Supreme Court ruled in Fiske vs Florida that possession of psilocybin mushrooms is not unlawful, in that the mushrooms cannot be considered a "container" for psilocybin based on how the law is written, i.e., it does not specifically state that psilocybin mushrooms themselves are unlawful, but that the hallucinogenic constituents in them are.
 According to this decision, the applicable statute as framed imparts no information as to which plants may contain psilocybin in its natural state and does not advise a person of ordinary intelligence that this substance is contained in a particular variety of mushroom.
 The statute, therefore, cannot constitutionally be applied to the appellant.

-The production, sale and possession of magic mushrooms is illegal in Canada.
+The production, sale and possession of magic mushrooms is unlawful in Canada.